Skip to main

 Criteria for Eligibility:

-• Undergraduate university or college participation in the McNair Scholarship Program
+• Participated in the McNair Scholarship Program at their undergraduate institution

 • Acceptance to the UK Graduate School—professional programs not eligible